Tekken 8

 Following the most successful

-modern installment to date, whose unprecedented competitive longevity broke all
+modern installment to date (TEKKEN 7), whose unprecedented competitive longevity broke all

-8 most definitely has big shoes to fill.
+8 has huge shoes to fill.
 TEKKEN 8 brings the most

-dramatic and drastic changes to the series in quite a long time.
-T8's Heat
+dramatic changes to the series in a very long time.
+The Heat

-System alone will shake up the very foundation of TEKKEN's core gameplay,
+System alone shakes up the foundation of TEKKEN's core gameplay, offering

-with exciting and frantic new elements that make T8 feel and look
+exciting and frantic new elements that make TEKKEN 8 feel and look

-As a fan who has been playing the TEKKEN
+As a fan who has been wholeheartedly enjoying the TEKKEN

 series since the very very beginning —

-ALL the way back when the original arcade / PS1 title was "new"... it's amazing and
+ALL the way back when the original arcade cabinet / PS1 version was "new"... it's

-practically indescribable to have witnessed and experienced the epic evolution of
+practically indescribable for me to have experienced the epic and beautiful evolution of

-TEKKEN's characters and gameplay mechanics.
+TEKKEN's characters, gameplay mechanics, and overall vibe.
 The series has come such a

-long way... and I feel very lucky to have been a fan and player of this series for
+long way and in such dramatic fashion... and I feel so lucky to have been a

 "most of my life".